Meta Price Down 19.5% This Week (MTA)

-Meta (CURRENCY:MTA) traded 11% higher against the US dollar during the twenty-four hour period ending at 18:00 PM E.T. on August 17th.
-Meta has a total market cap of $47.61 million and approximately $3.34 million worth of Meta was traded on exchanges in the last 24 hours.
-In the last seven days, Meta has traded down 19.5% against the US dollar.
-One Meta coin can currently be bought for $2.75 or 0.00004704 BTC on popular cryptocurrency exchanges.
+Meta (CURRENCY:MTA) traded 11% higher against the US dollar during the one day period ending at 17:00 PM ET on August 23rd.
+Meta has a total market capitalization of $47.61 million and approximately $3.34 million worth of Meta was traded on exchanges in the last day.
+One Meta coin can currently be purchased for about $2.75 or 0.00004704 BTC on popular cryptocurrency exchanges.
+In the last week, Meta has traded 19.5% lower against the US dollar.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.